influxdata/telegraf/plugins/inputs/tail/README.md

 Metrics are produced according to the `data_format` option.
 Additionally a tag labeled `path` is added to the metric containing the filename being tailed.

+## Example Output

+There is no predefined metric format, so output depends on plugin input.